Issakaba

 Issakaba is a 2001 Nigerian film directed by Lancelot Oduwa Imasuen.
-Loosely based on real events, it depicts a group of vigilantes called the Bakassi Boys fighting crime as well as the alleged sorcerer Eddy Nawgu, who terrorized the Nawgu community in Anambra State.
+Loosely based on real events, it depicts a group of vigilantes called the Bakassi Boys fighting crime as well as the alleged sorcerer Eddy Nawgu, who terrorized the Nwagu community in Anambra State.

 Plot

 The Issakaba boys led by Ebube had to fight against armed robbers who terrorized their society.
 The armed robbers possess certain mystical powers that they use in their robbery activities.
 Because of this, Ebube and his team of Issakaba boys also acquired powers that enabled them to fight against robbery.